eagle-io/docs/source/topics/nodes/datasource_file.rst

 Interval offset
 	Offset the collection interval to prevent collection occuring on the interval. eg. 1 hour collection interval will occur at 9am, 10am, etc. Set an interval offset of 5 minutes and the collection times will be 9:05am, 10:05am, etc.

-Retry attempts
-	Select how many retry attempts are made during this scheduled collection before the communications is considered failed.

-Retry delay
-	Select the delay between retry attempts.
-The retry attempts multiplied by the retry delay should not exceed the collection interval.

 .. image:: datasource_file_collection.png
 	:scale: 50 %